Marine Gate

-The block occupies a commanding position at the main entrance to Brighton from the east.
-Its bold form, with Art Deco features and "nautical touches", has invoked strong opinions among architectural historians and critics.
-Described variously as "interesting", "elegant" and "comparing favourably with Embassy Court" (a famous building of the same era further west), a 2002 critique by Anthony Seldon placed it among "the city's worst ten buildings".
+The block is situated on an approach to Brighton Kemptown from the east.
+Its form, with Modernist features has invoked strong opinions among architectural critics.
+Described variously as "interesting", "elegant" and "comparing favourably with Embassy Court" (a building of the same era further west), a 2002 critique by Anthony Seldon placed it among "the city's worst ten buildings".

 History

 Brighton's seafront has been characterised since the mid-19th century by "monumental domestic architecture" in the Regency style—"one of the great sequences of Regency and Early Victorian town planning in England".
 Stuccoed terraces and crescents stretch several miles along the coast, terminating in the east at the Kemp Town development consisting of Arundel Terrace, Chichester Terrace, Lewes Crescent and Sussex Square.
 Beyond this, the landscape changed significantly at Black Rock, the westernmost point at which the South Downs meet the English Channel.
 Brighton's eastern boundary (and until 1928, the boundary of the whole borough) was fixed here in 1606, and the only substantial development until the 20th century was a gasworks established by the Brighton Gas Light and Coke Company.
 Some terraced houses, inns and commercial buildings followed.
 Until the early 1930s, an old turnpike ran along the top of the cliffs to the village of Rottingdean.
 In around 1931 it was closed and rebuilt further inland, requiring the demolition of several small houses.

 In 1936, Marine Parade Estates (1936) Ltd was formed with the aim of developing land in the area behind the new road for housing.
 It leased a large site next to the gasworks from the landowner, Brighton Corporation (who had themselves acquired it in May 1931).
 The company commissioned architects Wimperis, Simpson and Guthrie to design a large block of flats for rent (initially, none were sold for owner-occupation).
 Under the guidance of this firm, Maurice Bloom was responsible for the design; he owned Courtenay Gate, a large block of flats on Hove seafront.
 Work started in 1937 and was complete in 1939, and Marine Gate opened on 5 May 1939.
 The building was marketed as "the most up-to-date fully serviced block of flats in the south of England": it had two restaurants for residents, shops, office accommodation with its own telephone exchange (the flats lacked private telephone lines at first), a cocktail bar, offices for the managing agents Fox & Sons, communal garages and sea views from every flat; some also had north-facing windows looking towards the South Downs.
 Various short leases were available for residents, and rents varied between £140 and £475 per year at first.